 Most of the rooms at The Olivar Suites have private pools, for those who enjoy some seclusion whilst away.
 Relax on the magnificent sandy beach, or beside the enticing pool, and enjoy refreshments throughout the day from Olibar.
 In the evening, experience wonderful flavours from the all-day restaurant, Flya.

-When it comes to choosing the right hotel for your luxury holiday in Messonghi, speak to one of our Trusted Advisers who will take the time to get to know you before recommending one of our selection.
+When it comes to choosing the right hotel for your luxury holiday in Messonghi, speak to one of our Personal Travel Planners who will take the time to get to know you before recommending one of our selection.